chiraghs/WeatherApp-/README.md

 ![Product Gif](/images/main.png)

-**Vuetify ToDo list*  is a beautiful resource built over [Vuetify](https://vuetifyjs.com/en/), Vuetify Material Dashboard is the official Vuejs version of the Original  Using the Dashboard is pretty simple but requires basic knowledge of Javascript, [Vuejs](https://vuejs.org/v2/guide/) ,[Vuetify](https://vuetifyjs.com/)and [Vue-Router](https://router.vuejs.org/en/).
+**Vuetify*  is a beautiful resource built over [Vuetify](https://vuetifyjs.com/en/), Vuetify Material Dashboard is the official Vuejs version of the Original  Using the Dashboard is pretty simple but requires basic knowledge of Javascript, [Vuejs](https://vuejs.org/v2/guide/) ,[Vuetify](https://vuetifyjs.com/)and [Vue-Router](https://router.vuejs.org/en/).

 I have created it thinking of learning fetch api calls.